frankhjung/article-git-pipelines/README.md

   * runs the `render` job which generates the given target HTML
   * on successful completion, the target HTML is archived for download

+## Features and Limitations

-GitLab is easy to configure and easy to navigate.
-There are many other features including scheduling pipelines and the ability to configuring jobs by branch.
+There are many other features
+including scheduling pipelines and the ability to configuring jobs by branch.

 One useful feature for Java / Maven projects is caching of the `.m2` directory.
 This speeds up the build as you don't have a completely new environment for each build, but can leverage previous cached artefacts instead.
 GitLab